 APJ Abdul Kalam’s education has immensely added to his valuable role in conducting the Pokhran-II, a series of 5 nuclear test explosions in 1998.
-His status of a national hero made India to be recognised as a full-fledged nuclear state.
-This is not the end, in the same year, Kalam proposed a countrywide plan called ‘Technology Vision 2020’ to develop nuclear empowerment, improve agricultural productivity and various technological innovations, to name a few.
+His status as a national hero made India to be recognised as a full-fledged nuclear state.
+This is not the end, in the same year, Kalam proposed a countrywide plan called ‘Technology Vision 2020’ to develop nuclear empowerment, and improve agricultural productivity and various technological innovations, to name a few.

 Do You Know: Named after him, Abdul Kalam Scholarship is an initiative undertaken by various state governments and educational organisations for Indian students who belong to a minority group and are planning to pursue higher education.
 This scholarship is available to enrol in various institutions in India and abroad.

 APJ Abdul Kalam’s Education: Lessons to Remember

 A leader who contributed to the youth skilling and development initiative, working tirelessly in his field and directing several projects, APJ Abdul Kalam has always been an inspiration to people in this world.
 Amongst the great personalities, his struggles and passion have always given the power to dream to millions of others.
 There will always be an indelible impression not only on adults but also children aiming to become successful in life.

 Beyond his work on developing India’s ballistic missile and nuclear programs, let us see how exactly the former president has played a crucial role in our knowledge and growth:

 “You cannot change your future, but you can change your habits, and surely your habits will change your future.”

-2. Leadership: A good leader is the one who acknowledges the contribution, shoulders the responsibility and never blames for failures and gives credit for success.
+2. Leadership: A good leader acknowledges the contribution, shoulders the responsibility and never blames for failures and gives credit for success.
 Taking undue credit for something you haven’t done or achieved does not make you better and may influence bad qualities in your juniors.